vbeakovic/fars/README.md

 [![Travis build status](https://travis-ci.org/vbeakovic/fars.svg?branch=master)](https://travis-ci.org/vbeakovic/fars)

+# R Package for exploring NHTSA's FARS data

+NHTSA - US National Highway Traffic Safety Administration FARS - Fatality Analysis Reporting System

+The package cointains data and functions to explore data about fatal injuries suffered in motor veichle trafic crashes.
+It was developed as an assignment to complete the "Building R Packages" course that is part of the Mastering Software Development in R (a JHU specialization on Coursera).

 The goal of the README.md is to answer the following questions about your package:

     Why should I use it?